Bespoke state hearse for Queen who was consulted on the design

 The new Royal Claret state hearse has wide windows along the side and back, a see-through glass roof and lights inside to illuminate the coffin.

-The Queen is being transported in a bespoke new state hearse, designed in consultation with the late monarch, to allow the public a clear view of her coffin.
+The Queen was transported in a bespoke new state hearse, designed in consultation with the late monarch, to allow the public a clear view of her coffin.

 Queen Elizabeth II was long involved in the plans for the aftermath of her death, known as London Bridge, and had a hand in approving the plans for the ceremonial car.